halloleo/dot-files/README.md

 halloleo's dot-files
 =========

-SEt up mainly for bash.
+dot files mainly for bash.
 Includes:

 * aliases
 * path vars like PATH and PYTHONPATH